Hagakure

-Hagakure (Kyūjitai: 葉隱; Shinjitai: 葉隠; /ja/; meaning Hidden by the Leaves or Hidden Leaves), or Hagakure Kikigaki (葉隠聞書), is a practical and spiritual guide for a warrior, drawn from a collection of commentaries by the clerk Yamamoto Tsunetomo, former retainer to Nabeshima Mitsushige (July 10, 1632 – July 2, 1700), the third ruler of what is now Saga Prefecture in Japan. compiled these commentaries from his conversations with Tsunetomo from 1709 to 1716; however, it was not published until many years afterwards.
+Hagakure (Kyūjitai: 葉隱; Shinjitai: 葉隠; /ja/; meaning Hidden by the Leaves / Hidden Leaves), or Hagakure Kikigaki (葉隠聞書), is a practical and spiritual guide for a warrior, drawn from a collection of commentaries by the clerk Yamamoto Tsunetomo, former retainer to Nabeshima Mitsushige (July 10, 1632 – July 2, 1700), the third lord of Saga Domain in Japan. compiled these commentaries from his conversations with Tsunetomo from 1709 to 1716; however, it was not published until many years afterwards.
 Hagakure is also known as The Book of the Samurai, Analects of Nabeshima or Hagakure Analects.

 Content

 The book records Yamamoto's views on bushido, the warrior code of the samurai.

 Hagakure is sometimes said to assert that bushido is really the "Way of Dying" or living as though one was already dead, and that a samurai must be willing to die at any moment in order to be true to his lady/lord.
 His saying "the way of the warrior is death" was a summation of the willingness to sacrifice that bushido codified.

 Hagakures text is occasionally misinterpreted as meaning that bushido is a code of death.
 However, the true meaning is that by having a constant awareness of death, people can achieve a transcendent state of freedom, whereby "it is possible to perfectly fulfill one's calling as a warrior."